portworx/px-docs/maintain/dr-best-practices.md

 Portworx PX-Enterprise comes with many data services features that enable production customers to deploy containerized workloads through many container orchestrators.

-This page describes how to configure and setup Portworx for high availability and disaster recovery so customers can easily recover from site-wide failures.
+This page describes how to configure Portworx for high availability and disaster recovery so customers can easily recover from site-wide failures.

 Following are some of the recommended best practices for disaster-preparedness and recovery.

 ### Recoverying from etcd Failure

 * Ensure your etcd cluster that is used for storing Portworx configuration data is snapshotted and backed up periodically.
+Make sure you follow all the etcd recommendations mentioned [here](/maintain/etcd.html)
-* Ensure the snaps are stored in a different location or cloud storage like S3, so they can be retrived from other sites if one of your side is down.
+* Ensure the snaps are stored in a different location or cloud storage like S3, so they can be retrived from other sites if one of your site is down.
 * Follow this [link](https://coreos.com/etcd/docs/latest/op-guide/recovery.html) to learn more on how to restore etcd cluster from its snapshots.
-* The table below shows different etcd failure scenarios, how Portworx reacts to it and the levels of recovery available.

-The following table summarizes how PX will respond to an etcd disaster and its recovery from a previous snapshot.
+The following table summarizes how Portworx responds to an etcd disaster and its levels of recovery available.

 | PX state when snapshot was taken | PX state just before disaster | PX state after disaster recovery |
 |-----------------|:---------------|:-------------------------------|